RIS-WITH/Malmo_Builder/README.md

 ```sh
 python3 main.py
 ```
+**notice:** if for some reason malmo is not running after launching the client you can try resetting Minecraft folder
 ## Using Malmo Builder (remote player)
 1. install forge 1.11.2 of minecraft launcher
 2. copy the malmo jar file (can be found in the ``Mod`` folder of [Malmo Releases](https://github.com/microsoft/malmo/releases)) to the ```.minecraft/mods/``` (create the folder ```mods``` if does not exist)